Comparing to competitors

 There are 2 reporting views you can switch to:

-- Benchmark - an industry standard, calculated as the average value for all metrics among the accounts you have included in the report.
+- Average - an industry standard, calculated as the average value for all metrics among the accounts you have included in the report.

-- Upper limit - the best industry result, calculated as the maximum value of metrics among the accounts included in the report.
+- Maximum - the best industry result, calculated as the maximum value of metrics among the accounts included in the report.

-For example, in a screenshot below shows that Coca Cola has reached only 24% of the maximum possible result for Conversation rate on Twitter, based on the results from Coca Cola and 4 of their top competitors’ results (Upper limit tab).
+For example, in a screenshot below shows that Coca Cola has reached only 24% of the maximum possible result for Conversation rate on Twitter, based on the results from Coca Cola and 4 of their top competitors’ results (Maximum tab).